Defining requirements for Business Rules and Decisions in Business Process Modeling

 Rob Kroese

-In this blog I present a practical 3 step approach that can be used to define business requirements for business rules and decisions.
-It focuses on 3 aspects that you need to define as a requirement for a business rule: How, where and what.
+In this blog, I present a practical three-step approach for defining business requirements for business rules and decisions, with a focus on Business Process Modeling.
+This approach addresses three key aspects you need to consider when defining a business rule: How, Where, and What.

 business process models